- Live Rates

 Home buyers who use this program to buy a house in Washington could reduce their out-of-pocket costs in several ways.

 Previously, VA loan limits – which typically mirrored conventional loan limits – gave borrowers a cap on how much they could borrow from a lender without putting forth a down payment.
 Usually, these limits would increase each year in response to rising home prices.
-But in 2020, these loan limits are no more.
-This article will give you all the details about this big change in Washington and the entire country in 2020.
+But now, these loan limits are no more.

 Sammamish Mortgage has been in the mortgage business since 1992, and have helped countless buyers secure the mortgage they need to buy a home throughout the Pacific Northwest, including Washington State, Colorado, Idaho, and Oregon.
 We are proud to offer several mortgage programs to borrowers, and are a family-run business that strives to help borrowers get the mortgage they need.
 Contact us today if you have questions about applying for a mortgage.

 Summary: Federal officials usually increase loans limits based on price appreciation year after year.
 But now, VA loan limits no longer apply (with the exception of certain demographics).
 Home prices across the state of Washington have risen steadily over the…

 Summary: In a previous blog post, we discussed some of the different types of mortgage loans available to home buyers and homeowners in Washington.
 Today, we’ll zero in on the key distinctions between 15-year and 30-year fixed-rate mortgage products.
 Here’s…